prisma-collective/docs/docs/Context & Narrative/Stakeholders and Growth Strategy.md

 	B. Regenesis: Several events within the Story of Place programme
 	C. Additional aligned partners within a broader market-oriented context

-In all the [[action-learning journeys]] (ALJs), we are aiming to form one or multiple action-learning teams that work on-the-ground on the development and application of an instrument (tooling).
+In all the [[Action-learning journeys]] (ALJs), we are aiming to form one or multiple action-learning teams that work on-the-ground on the development and application of an instrument (tooling).

 Each ALJ also generates content: videos, interviews, call recordings, wikis, art works.
 This content is curated by the [[hubs]] to publish case-studies of the process.